What is a water jet?

 Directing Mixture Velocity

 Finally, the mixture of water and abrasive is forced through a pinhole sized nozzle, reaching speeds of over 3,000 mph or 4x the speed of sound.
-Such intense pressure and velocity allows our water jet to cut through up to a foot of solid steel with an accuracy of ~±0.0015 in/3 ft.
+Such intense pressure and velocity allows our water jet to cut through several inches of solid steel with an accuracy of ~±0.04 in.

 Our Water Jet & Services